TeamSPWK/cartesius/docs/usage.md

 # Usage

-After installing the package, you can use the package to access the datasets and train your own model.
+After installing the package, you can use `cartesius` to access the datasets and train your own model.

 ## Data